sahil-2307/Step_function_locally/Readme.md

-# Steps to implement Glue Jobs along with using Step Functions locally using Docker
+# Implementing AWS Glue Jobs Locally Using Docker with Step Functions for Orchestration

+## Step 1 :- Install SAM and AWS CLI using homebrew